Barbog/deja-website/pages/survival-guide.the-beginner's-guide.why-do-i-need-a-visa.en.md

-Because your visa application will get your name on the guest list?
+Because your visa application will get your name on the guest list.